Fine Music Patrons

 Appointed Queen’s Counsel in 1989, in 1993 she was made a judge of the Federal Court of Australia, the first woman to sit exclusively in that Court.
 In 1996, she achieved the distinction of being the first woman appointed to the New South Wales Court of Appeal and, subsequently, as the first woman to be appointed as its President.
 She served, on a number of occasions, as Administrator of the Government of the State of New South Wales.

 Her Excellency has three children - Erin, Lauren and Anthony Sullivan - and is married to Mr. Dennis Wilson, a barrister, mediator, accredited international arbitrator and Adjunct Professor of Law, at Notre Dame University, Sydney.

 Her Excellency brings her deep commitment to education, youth leadership, human rights and social justice to the role in service of the people of New South Wales.

-Professor The Honourable Dame Marie Bashir AD CVO
+Honorary Patron - Professor The Honourable Dame Marie Bashir AD CVO

 Professor The Honourable Dame Marie Bashir AD, CVO is the former and second longest-serving Governor of New South Wales.
 Born in Narrandera, New South Wales, Bashir graduated from the University of Sydney in 1956 and held various medical positions, with a particular emphasis in psychiatry.

-Elena Kats-Chernin is one of the most cosmopolitan composers working today, having reached millions of listeners worldwide through her prolific catalogue of works for theatre, ballet, orchestra, and chamber ensemble.
+Elena Kats-Chernin is one of the most cosmopolitan composers working today, reaching millions of listeners worldwide through her prolific catalogue of works for theatre, ballet, orchestra, and chamber ensemble.

 Simon Tedeschi is quite often described by respected critics and musical peers as one of the finest artists in the world making the young pianist’s mark on music both undeniable and admirable.